 SEC 3.06.
 DISCHARGE OF POLLUTANTS.

 The discharge of non-stormwater into storm drains is prohibited.
-All discharges of material other than stormwater must comply with a National Pollutant Discharge Elimination System (NPDES) permit issued for the discharge.
+All discharges of material other than stormwater must comply with a National Pollutant Discharge Elimination System (NPDES) permit issued by the North Coast Regional Water Quality Control Board (RWQCB) for the discharge.

 Exceptions to Discharge Prohibition.
 The following discharges are exempt from the prohibition set forth in subsection (A) of this section:

-The prohibition on discharges shall not apply to any discharge regulated under a NPDES permit issued to the discharger and administered by the state of California under authority of the United States Environmental Protection Agency; provided, that the discharger is in full compliance with all requirements of the permit and other applicable laws or regulations.
+The prohibition on discharges shall not apply to any discharge regulated under a NPDES permit issued to the discharger and administered by the RWQCB under authority of the United States Environmental Protection Agency (EPA); provided, that the discharger is in full compliance with all requirements of the permit and other applicable laws or regulations.

 Discharges from the following activities will not be considered a source of pollutants to waters of the United States when properly managed: water line flushing and other discharges from potable water sources, landscape irrigation and lawn watering, irrigation water, diverted stream flows, rising ground waters, infiltration to storm drains, uncontaminated pumped ground water, foundation and footing drains, water from crawl space pumps, air conditioning condensation, springs, individual residential car washing, fundraising car washing that does not exceed two consecutive days, flows from riparian habitats and wetlands, flows from firefighting, or permitted use of reclaimed water.

 SEC 3.07.
 DISCHARGE IN VIOLATION OF PERMIT.
-In the future, the California Regional Water Quality Control Board, Northern California Region (herein called Regional Board) may issue an NPDES permit for stormwater discharges to the District.
+The RWQCB may issue an NPDES permit for stormwater discharges to the District.
 Any discharge that would result in or contribute to a violation of that permit and any amendment, revision or re-issuance thereof, either separately considered or when combined with other discharges, is prohibited.
 Liability for any such discharge shall be the responsibility of the person(s) so causing or responsible for the discharge, and such persons shall defend, indemnify and hold harmless the District in any administrative or judicial enforcement action relating to such discharge.

 SEC 3.08.
 UNAUTHORIZED DISCHARGE AND UNAUTHORIZED CONNECTIONS.
-The establishment, use, maintenance, or continuance of unauthorized connections to the storm drains, and/or the commencement or continuance of unauthorized discharges to the storm drains is prohibited.
+The establishment, use, maintenance, or continuance of unauthorized connections to the storm drains, and/or the commencement or continuance of unauthorized discharges to the District storm drains is prohibited.
 This prohibition is expressly retroactive and applies to connections made in the past, regardless of whether made under a permit or other authorization or whether permissible under the law or practices applicable or prevailing at the time of the connection.

 SEC 3.09.
 REDUCTION OF POLLUTANTS.
-Any person engaged in activities which will or may result in pollutants entering the storm drains shall undertake all practicable measures to cease such activities, and/or eliminate or reduce such pollutants.
-Such activities shall include, but not be limited to, ownership and use of parking lots, gasoline stations, industrial facilities, commercial facilities, restaurants, and stores fronting District streets or backing onto streams.
+Any person engaged in activities which will or may result in pollutants entering the District storm drains shall undertake all practicable measures to cease such activities, and/or eliminate or reduce such pollutants.
+Such activities shall include, but are not limited to, ownership and use of parking lots, gasoline stations, agricultural facilities, industrial facilities, commercial facilities, restaurants, and stores fronting District streets or runoff into any District watercourse. .

 Littering.
-Except for pollutants lawfully disposed of by way of containers or at a licensed dumping ground, no person shall throw, deposit, leave, maintain, keep, or permit to be thrown, deposited, placed, left or maintained, any refuse, rubbish, garbage, yard waste, automotive waste, or other discarded or abandoned objects, articles, and accumulations, in or upon any street, alley, sidewalk, storm drain, inlet, catch basin, conduit or other drainage structures, business place, or upon any public or private lot of land or other premises in the District, so that the same might be or become a pollutant discharged to water.
+Except for pollutants lawfully disposed of by way of containers or at a licensed dumping ground, no person shall throw, deposit, leave, maintain, keep, or permit to be thrown, deposited, placed, left or maintained, any refuse, rubbish, garbage, yard waste, automotive waste, or other discarded or abandoned objects, articles, and accumulations, in or upon any street, alley, sidewalk, storm drain, inlet, catch basin, conduit or other drainage structures, business place, or upon any public or private lot of land or other premises in the District, so that the same might be or become a pollutant discharged to a watercourse.